couchbaselabs/couchbase-nodejs-blog-api/readme.md

 Our profile document will have a key that we will refer to in our related documents.
 This key is an auto-generated UUID: `b181551f-071a-4539-96a5-8a3fe8717faf`.

-Our Profile document will have a JSON value that includes two properties: email and a type property.
+Our Profile document will have a JSON value that includes two properties: `email` and `type`.
 The type property is an important indicator that describes our document similar to how a table organizes records in a relational database.
 This is a standard convention in a document database.

 ```
 {